TL;DR

 Typically, Ethernet is better for devices or applications that demand constant, high-speed connections.
 WiFi is more flexible and convenient, allowing employees and guests to stay connected anywhere in your workspace.

-Choose the Right Setup With TailWind
+Choose The Right Setup With TailWind

 So, which is better: Ethernet or WiFi?
 The truth is, they’re complementary, not competitive.
 In most cases, WiFi is better for supporting mobility and guest access, while Ethernet is better for apps that need security, speed, and consistency.